-Figure 3(a) shows an AFM image of a 20 $\mu$ m $\times$ 20 $\mu$ m area of a developed SU-8 film following ~0.9 TW/cm laser exposure while the ANSOM probe was rastered across the sample at 160 $\mu$ m/s.
-The diagonal lines, which each have a ~250 nm width, correspond to single passes of the ANSOM tip separated laterally by 600 nm.
-Figure 3(b) shows a magnified area (2.5 $\mu$ m $\times$ 5.5 $\mu$ m) from a similar experiment in which the laser intensity was lowered to $\sim 0.45$ TW/cm, while Fig. 3(c) shows the corresponding height profile along the dark vertical line in Fig. 3(b).
-A Gaussian fit to 30 of the line structure profiles measured from Fig. 3(a) yields an averaged full width at half modulation (FWHM) of 72 nm ± 10 nm.
-Taking the tip convolution of AFM profiling into account, the actual feature width is even smaller than 70 nm.
-Since the polymerization is accomplished with the 790 nm fundamental wavelength of a Ti:sapphire laser, it is clear that the combination of ANSOM and two-photon absorption improves the spatial resolution as high as $\lambda/10$ , about a 50% improvement from the previous record in far-field twophoton lithography.
+Figure 5a shows a magnified area $(2.5 \,\mu\text{m} \times 5.5 \,\mu\text{m})$ from a similar experiment in which the laser intensity was lowered to ~ 0.45 TW/cm2, while Figure 5b shows the corresponding height profile along the dark vertical line in Figure 5a.
+Using a Gaussian fit of 30 lines measured from Fig. 5a yields an averaged Full-Width at Half Modulation (FWHM) of 72nm±10nm.
+Taking the tip convolution of AFM profiling into account, the actual feature width is even smaller than 70nm.
+Since the polymerization is accomplished with the 790-nm fundamental wavelength of a Ti:sapphire laser, it is clear that the combination of ANSOM and multiphoton absorption improves the spatial resolution as high as $\lambda/10$, about a 50% reduction from the previous record in far-field multiphoton lithography.